negrel/http-ece/README.md

 > provided by the
 > [SubtleCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto).

+`http-ece` is available on [JSR](https://jsr.io/@negrel/http-ece).

 ## Implemented schemes

 This crate implements only the published Web Push Encryption scheme (`aes128gcm`), and **not** the legacy scheme from earlier drafts.

-It does not support, and we have no plans to ever support, the obsoletes `aesgmc` and `aesgcm128` schemes from earlier drafts.
+It does not support, and we have no plans to ever support, the obsolete `aesgmc` and `aesgcm128` schemes from earlier drafts.

 ## Usage